Preparation and verification of tensor network states: Verification schemes

 Neglecting measurement errors, for a finite number of measurements, the estimate of $ \langle \Psi|\rho|\Psi\rangle $ will have some error bar.
 To use the bound \eqref{bound}, we need that the error in $\mathrm{tr}(H\rho)=\langle H\rangle=\sum \langle h_j\rangle$ is sufficiently below $\delta$.
 Assuming that we perform independent measurements and thus that we have independent errors with same standard deviation $\sigma$ for the estimator of all the $h_j$, we have that the error $\epsilon_j$ for each term must satisfy $\delta/\sqrt{N}\sim\epsilon_j \sim \sigma /\sqrt{L_j}$, where $L_j$ is the number of measurements performed to estimate $\langle h_j\rangle$.
 If, in addition, we assume $L_j = L_{j'}$, we obtain a conservative estimate for the total number of measurements of $L_\mathrm{tot} \lesssim N L_j \sim \sigma^2N^2/\delta^2$.
 Note that instead of performing independent measurements, one could measure qubits belonging to non-overlapping regions in parallel \cite{Cotler_2020}, which might lead to a reduction of the total number of rounds.

-The verification can also be analyzed as an adversarial game, where the \prover prepares a state, $\rho$, gives it to \verifier, and claims that it is indeed $\Psi$. \verifier can then perform measurements to gain confidence that this is indeed the case.
-Such a protocol as been analyzed in Ref.~\cite{Hangleiter_2017} by assuming that \verifier can measure by projecting in the basis of eigenstates of the local operators of the Hamiltonian $h_j$.
-In Appendix \ref{appendix_bounds_verification}, we perform a similar analysis, but assuming that \verifier can only perform Pauli measurements, which might be a more realistic assumption for current experimental setups.
+The verification can also be analyzed as an adversarial game, where the prover prepares a state, $\rho$, gives it to verifier, and claims that it is indeed $\Psi$.
+The verifier can then perform measurements to gain confidence that this is indeed the case.
+Such a protocol as been analyzed in Ref.~\cite{Hangleiter_2017} by assuming that the verifier can measure by projecting in the basis of eigenstates of the local operators of the Hamiltonian $h_j$.
+In Appendix \ref{appendix_bounds_verification}, we perform a similar analysis, but assuming that the verifier can only perform Pauli measurements, which might be a more realistic assumption for current experimental setups.